PALs-Software/DigitalAssistant/Docs/installation/host-client.md

 # Host Client

-A Digital Assistant Client can be installed on any device, your desktop PC, a server or a single-board computer such as the Raspberry Pi or a microcontroller like the ESP32.
+A Digital Assistant Client can be installed on any device, your desktop PC, a server or a single-board computer such as the Raspberry Pi or a microcontroller.
 The main thing is that a microphone and a loudspeaker are connected to it.
 Multiple clients can be connected to the server, for example to use the digital assistant in several rooms.

 ## Installation